mayasage/personal_accountability_log/README.md

 # personal_accountability_log

-I want to be Accountable &amp; honest to myself.
+I want to be Accountable & honest to myself.